MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 * [Azure Policy for AKS](/azure/governance/policy/concepts/policy-for-kubernetes), and
 * Other new features as they're released.

-AKS clusters backed by [virtual machine availability sets](/azure/virtual-machines/availability#availability-sets) lack support for many of these features.
+AKS clusters backed by [virtual machine (VM) availability sets](/azure/virtual-machines/availability#availability-sets) lack support for many of these features.

 ### Create an AKS cluster with Standard Load Balancer and Virtual Machine Scale Sets

+### [Azure CLI](#tab/azure-cli)

-The following example creates an AKS cluster with single node pool backed by a virtual machine (VM) scale set.
+The following example creates an AKS cluster with single node pool backed by a Virtual Machine Scale Set.
 It enables the cluster autoscaler on the node pool for the cluster and sets a minimum of *one* and a maximum of *three* nodes.

-### [Azure CLI](#tab/azure-cli)

 1. Create a resource group using the [`az group create`][az-group-create] command.